 law school admissions committees will be taking a hard, critical look at

 your profile.
 You must do the same thing first.
-Only by understanding your candidacy from their perspective, can
+Only by understanding your candidacy from their perspective can

 your weaknesses, highlight your strengths, frame your fit, and employ the 'wow'

-factors that differentiate yourself from the
+factors that differentiate you from the

 many other highly qualified applicants in your demographic.